ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 the peer of the assignment.
 Note that the receiver of the ADDRESS_REQUEST capsule is not required to assign the requested address, and that it can also assign some requested addresses but not others.

+If an endpoint receives an ADDRESS_REQUEST capsule that contains zero Requested Addresses, it MUST abort the IP proxying request stream.

 ### ROUTE_ADVERTISEMENT Capsule